 More geomorphically complex segments (e.g., containing side channels and split-flow channels, alluvial bars, alcoves, off-channel ponds, etc.) with larger areas of low-lying topography that inundate more frequently and for longer duration but are highly disturbed and contain impaired in-stream and/or floodplain habitats were rated with higher suitability.
 Sites were also considered more suitable if they lacked lateral and/or vertical bedrock controls that could inhibit implementation (e.g., floodplains underlain by a bedrock strath surface or bedrock outcrop at the head/entrance of side channels, alcoves, ponds, etc.).
-The technical Project team conducted on-site field review of all potential floodplain habitat enhancement segments to confirm analysis results, further assess opportunities and constraints to habitat restoration and mine tailing remediation, and refine preliminary suitability ratings.
-Channel segments with higher restoration potential (i.e., suitability rating 1 and 2) received more detailed field scrutiny than segments with relatively lower potential (i.e., suitability rating 3).
-Ratings for individual channel segments are being further refined during detailed field studies conducted in support of Phase 2 development of conceptual restoration and enhancement designs.
+The technical Project team conducted onsite field review of all potential floodplain habitat enhancement segments to confirm analysis results, further assess opportunities and constraints to habitat restoration and mine tailing remediation, and refine preliminary suitability ratings.
+Channel segments with higher restoration potential (i.e., suitability rating 1 and 2) received more detailed field scrutiny than segments are being further refined during detailed field studies conducted in support of Phase 2 development of conceptual restoration and enhancement designs.

-Figure 10 illustrates the distribution of all potential floodplain habitat enhancement segments with respect to the channel longitudinal profile.
-Figure 11 illustrates the cumulative length of enhancement segments with increasing distance upstream from Morehouse Creek (the downstream Project extent).
+Figure 11 illustrates the distribution of all potential floodplain habitat enhancement segments with respect to the channel longitudinal profile.
+Figure 12 illustrates the cumulative length of enhancement segments with increasing distance upstream from Morehouse Creek (the downstream Project extent).
 Appendix B describes the physical and biological conditions, opportunities and constraints, suitability rating, and initial conceptual approaches to floodplain habitat enhancement and mine tailing remediation within each segment.
 Refer to Appendix A for the location and extent of floodplain habitat enhancement segments with respect to thermally suitable habitat and flow inundation.